On the Way to an Intuitive Connected Vehicle: HMI Technology Trends

 In general, most manufacturers are now switching to developing proprietary smart assistants to avoid becoming beholden to the likes of Google, Apple, and Amazon.
-To date, their progress has been a bit somewhat slow, but consumer demand will speed things up over the next several years.
+To date, their progress has been a bit slow, but consumer demand will speed things up over the next several years.

 3. HMI Safety Functions Get Better

 Many late model cars already have built-in braking and parking sensors that provide safety features and prevent accidents.
 Some also come equipped with even smarter ADAS hardware systems.

 But over the next decade, we should also expect to see more software systems built into cars to bring in additional safety functions.
-And given that are killed in car accidents every year, auto manufacturers would do well to make safety a key priority, as well as a major selling point.
+Given that are killed in car accidents every year, auto manufacturers would do well to make safety a key priority, as well as a major selling point.

 External airbags, improved emergency braking systems, and automated night vision capabilities are just a few features that have become increasingly commonplace.

 But newer technologies are making a major entrance as well such innovations as anti-theft and recognition of driver distraction/drowsiness.

 Embedded software, through HMI integration, will be able to offer keyless entry to vehicles, through biometrics such as fingerprint or eye scan.
 Or allow a remote access to unlock the car with a phone app.
-In case with the latter, car cybersecurity has been a major concern though.
-But voice recognition technology can act as an additional layer of security and prevent the intruder from starting a car, for instance.
+In the case of the latter, car cybersecurity has been a major concern.
+With that said, voice recognition technology can act as an additional layer of security and prevent the intruder from starting the car, for instance.

-Car manufacturers are also exploring how vehicles can be integrated with Amazon’s Alexa and connected with other smart devices the person may have in their home.
+Car manufacturers are also exploring how vehicles can be integrated with Amazon’s Alexa and connected with other smart devices.
 In this case, owners can receive additional information about events with their vehicle even when they are not around.

 Also, several new technologies have been developed to detect driver drowsiness and distraction and assist with driving.

-For example, navigational information can be broken down into several displays to provide turn-by-turn guidance when the driver requires it.
+For example, navigational information can be broken down into several displays to provide turn-by-turn guidance when a driver requires it.
 Using gaze detection techniques, the data can be displayed exactly where the driver is looking.